What is Accounting? – The Basics of Accounting

 The Origin of Accounting

-From its beginnings until today, accounting has undergone a significant evolution that technological innovations have almost always accompanied.
-Technology has motivated important changes to make accounting processes more complete, reliable and useful.
+From its beginnings to today, accounting has undergone significant evolution, with technological innovations almost always accompanying it.
+Technology has driven significant changes that make accounting processes more complete, reliable, and useful.

 The Definition of Accounting